ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 <MyComponent @favoriteFramework=this.favoriteFramework />
 ```

 To pass in arguments associated with a Route, define the property from within a Controller.
-Learn more about passing data between templates in [../../components/passing-properties-to-a-component].
+Learn more about passing data between templates (here)[../../components/passing-properties-to-a-component].

 ## Helper functions